 Skytech Siege Gaming PC | AMD Ryzen 7 5800X | Nvidia RTX 4070 Ti | 1TB SSD | 16GB RAM |

-That's right, we tracked down another RTX 40-series-powered PC on sale.
+That's right; we tracked down another RTX 40-series powered PC on sale.
 This Skytech Siege has a Ryzen 7 5800X CPU with an RTX 4070 Ti GPU backing it up.
-You're getting yourself some really good performance for less than two grand, and it'll even let you dip your toes into some 4K gaming especially with Frame Generation nipping at them.
+You're giving yourself some really good performance for less than two grand.
+And you could easily dip your toes into some 4K gaming especially with Frame Generation nipping at them.